-Federal, state, and local .
+Federal, state, and local governments are working to respond to the growing public health threat of coronavirus, or COVID-19 .
 As communities across the country are dealing with an increase in the number of reported cases, many areas may be impacted by the temporary closure of businesses, schools and other public facilities or events, and in some cases, quarantines.
 While these actions are necessary steps to help reduce exposures, it may bring financial uncertainty for many people who could experience a loss of income due to illness or workplace closures.

 As you plan for the potential impact of the coronavirus, there are a number of steps that you can take to help protect yourself or a loved one financially, both in the short and long term.

 Keep reading for steps to take in the following situations:

 Steps to take if you have trouble paying your bills or meeting other financial obligations